-Thus, it is hard to say whether this fantasy language, where all the audience owns the cabin, originated with the show's producers or with the audience itself.
+Thus, it is hard to say whether this fantasy language, where the audience owns the cabin, originated with the show's producers or with the audience itself.
 However, it is clear that this language is used extensively by the audience and is not discouraged by the show's producers.
 The audience members recognized their impact upon the building of the cabin.
 Its design was a collective effort, and the audience saw themselves as just as invested in the building of the cabin as the celebrity-laborers who did the physical work.
 In this language and with these actions, "Our cabin" means that everyone - the DIY Network, the producers of the program, the celebrity-laborers, and the audience - owns the cabin.
 As we will see, this is an untenable narrative.

-As Blog Cabin 2008 aired, the suggestions and votes of the audience shifted into demands.
-That is, they began to ask the show producers to add features to the cabin that were not planned.
+Intriguingly, as Blog Cabin 2008 aired, the suggestions and votes of the audience shifted into demands.
+They began to ask the show producers to add features to the cabin that were not planned.
 These features were not, however, calls for different lamps or interior decorations.
 Rather, the audience demanded simple, but powerful, symbolic additions to the house, like plaques and memorials.
-This grew out of a concern within the "Off-Site Build Team" over one member of the audience, Cabincraver2008, who discontinued commenting on the Blog Cabin 2008 blog posts around May of 2008.
-Prior to her disappearance, she was very active, campaigning for her favorite options as they became available.
-In her comments, she confessed to a remission of cancer, repeatedly mentioning hospital visits and being too weak to sit at her computer.
-Often, her daughter Erika would post comments under her name, informing the community of her mother's status.
-In one such post, Erika described in graphic detail a surgical procedure her mother was undergoing:
+This grew out of a concern within the "Off-Site Build Team" over one member of the audience,

+Cabincraver2008, who discontinued commenting on the Blog Cabin 2008 blog posts around May of